Shinkansen tickets: How to buy and use

 Everyone wants to get the best value tickets possible, but without doing extensive research it can be tricky.
 This guide to Shinkansen tickets will explain the different types, where to buy them from, how to use them, and how you can save money by getting the best-value tickets.

-Shinkansen ticket types
+Shinkansen tickets types

 To ride a Shinkansen, you need 2 types of tickets.